-In accordance with BC's Freedom of Information and Protection of Privacy Act, the Centre for Accessibility policy states that students "are not required to share information or documentation about your disability or ongoing medical condition with your instructor or any other University office.
-Your transcript and record will not note your registration with the Centre for Accessibility.
-By registering with the Centre for Accessibility, you have given permission for the Centre for Accessibility to share the minimum information necessary to ensure the provision of services."
+In accordance with BC's Freedom of Information and Protection of Privacy Act, UBC Access and Diversity policy states that students "are not required to share information or documentation about your disability or ongoing-medical condition with your instructor or any other University office.
+Your transcript and record will not note your registration with Access & Diversity.
+By registering with Access & Diversity, you have given permission for Access & Diversity to share the minimum information necessary to ensure the provision of services."